ohanhi/elm-style-guide/README.md

 I base my opinions on the experience I've gained while:

-- working in a customer project
+- working in customer projects
 - almost solely in Elm
-- with two other developers
+- with multiple other developers
-- over several months.
+- over a couple of years.

 ### Common style tips

 - Line length <= 80
-- Indentation 2 spaces
+- Indentation 4 spaces
 - No trailing spaces on lines
 - Newline at end of file
 - Write type annotations